copleykj/meteor-shower/README.md

 }
 ```

-Aggregation will be performed prior to validation, giving you the opportunity to validate the field created by the aggregation as well.
+Aggregation will be performed after validation and transformation.
+Any validation should happen on fields that the aggregation depends on to ensure valid data will be aggregated.
+If there is a need to transform aggregated data you can accomplish this by creating a custom aggregation function and return the transformed data.

 Current aggregation functions are: